Biography

 Photo credit: Graeme Warren

 I am an archaeobotanist and environmental archaeologist, and my research focuses on the archaeology of Scotland, North-West Europe and the North Atlantic islands.
-I am particularly interested in the changing nature of people-plant interactions during the transition from hunter-gathering to agriculture.
+I am particularly interested in hunter-gatherer plant use, the changing nature of people-plant interactions during the transition from hunter-gathering to agriculture, and changing agricultural practices in relation to climate, environmental and social change.

-I completed my PhD on Mesolithic-Neolithic plant use in Scotland in the Department of Archaeology, Durham University, UK in 2013, and I was subsequently employed as a Post-doctoral Research Associate for the Uig Landscape Project in the same department.
+I completed my Arts and Humanities Research Council funded PhD research on Mesolithic-Neolithic plant use in Scotland in the Department of Archaeology, Durham University, UK in 2013.
+I was subsequently employed as a Post-doctoral Research Associate for the Uig Landscape Project in the same department, as well as conducting research and contract work on various archaeobotanical projects.

 From 2016-2018, I was an Irish Research Council Post-doctoral Fellow in the School of Archaeology at UCD in Dublin, Ireland (research mentor: Prof. Graeme Warren).
 My research project used novel laboratory and field experiments to elucidate the major preservation biases and taphonomic processes affecting different plants in Mesolithic-Neolithic archaeobotanical assemblages in North-West Europe.

-I am actively involved in several ongoing excavation and post-excavation projects in Scotland, including the early Neolithic settlement at the Braes of Ha’Breck, Orkney where an internationally important assemblage of cereal grain was uncovered spread across a house floor (excavations directed by Dr Antonia Thomas and Dan Lee, UHI/ORCA, Orkney, UK; see http://www.archaeology.co.uk/articles/features/orkneys-first-farmers.htm).
-I have also conducted archaeobotanical research on a number of other prehistoric sites in the UK, including Mesolithic samples from Geldie Burn, Cairngorms for Professor Graeme Warren (UCD, School of Archaeology), Cramond, Edinburgh for John Lawson (City of Edinburgh Council Archaeology Service), and Flixton House School, North Yorkshire for Dr Barry Taylor (University of Chester), as well as Viking/Norse samples from Iceland (Aðalstræti, Reykjavík and Gásir in Northern Iceland) for the Icelandic Institute of Archaeology in Reykjavík.
+From 2013-2020, I also conducted archaeobotanical research on a number of other prehistoric sites in the UK, including Mesolithic samples from Geldie Burn, Cairngorms for Prof. Graeme Warren (UCD, School of Archaeology), Cramond, Edinburgh for John Lawson (City of Edinburgh Council Archaeology Service), and Flixton House School, North Yorkshire for Dr Barry Taylor (University of Chester), as well as Viking/Norse samples from Iceland (Aðalstræti, Reykjavík and Gásir in Northern Iceland) for the Icelandic Institute of Archaeology in Reykjavík.